About the collections

 The library collects images of personalities who have been or are important for the cultural life in Bavaria.
 With respect to views of buildings, locations or landscapes, the focus is also on Bavaria.
 Portraits and views are also acquired to complement the special collections in the fields of music, Orient/ Asia and eastern Europe.

 The same is applicable to images of historical events and related to ethnography.

-The Weimar Republic, the Second World War and the post-war period in Germany form further focal points.
+The Weimar Republic, the NS time, the Second World War and the post-war period in Germany form further focal points.